-The Bonds are valid and legally binding general obligations of the State, and the full faith and credit, revenue and taxing power of the State (including fees, excises and taxes described in the next succeeding opinion paragraph) are pledged to the payment of the principal of and interest ("Bond Service Charges") on the Bonds, except that the binding effect and enforceability thereof are subject to applicable bankruptcy, insolvency, reorganization, moratorium and other laws in effect from time to time affecting the rights of creditors generally and except to the extent the enforceability thereof may be limited by the application of general principles of equity.

-The Bond Service Charges on the Bonds, together with the principal of and interest, and any premium, on bonds or other obligations heretofore or hereinafter issued pursuant to Section 2m of Article VIII of the Ohio Constitution, Chapter 5528 and Chapter 151 of the Ohio Revised Code, as amended (collectively, the "Highway Obligations"), are payable from and secured by (i) the pledge of all excises, taxes and other sources of revenue of the State, including (but not limited to) the fees, excises or license taxes relating to the registration, operation or use of vehicles on the public highways or to fuels used for propelling such vehicles, all referred to in Section 5a of Article XII of the Ohio Constitution (collectively, the "Pledged Excises and Taxes"); and (ii) the Highway Capital Improvement Bond Service Fund created under Section 151.06 of the Ohio Revised Code.

-The State is required to levy and collect Pledged Excises and Taxes in an amount sufficient to pay when due Bond Service Charges on the Bonds and has covenanted to maintain statutory authority for and to cause to be levied and collected taxes, excises and other receipts of the State so that the Pledged Excises and Taxes are sufficient in amount to pay when due the Bond Service Charges on the Bonds.
-Except as provided in Section 2 of Article XII of the Ohio Constitution with respect to ad valorem taxes on real and tangible personal property, the Ohio Constitution does not at present impose any limitation upon the amount or rate or Pledged Excises and Taxes which may be levied to pay Bond Service Charges on the Bonds.
-Provision has been made by law for the appropriation and setting aside each year in the Highway Improvement Bond Service Fund (as defined in Section 151.06 of the Ohio Revised Code) of a sufficient amount of the Pledged Excises and Taxes, without other or further appropriation, to pay when due Bond Service Charges on the Bonds.
+- The Bonds are valid and legally binding general obligations of the State, and the full faith and credit, revenue and taxing power of the State (except for those fees, excises and taxes excluded under the Order and described in the next succeeding opinion paragraph) are pledged to the payment of the principal of and interest and any premium on (collectively, the "Debt Service") the Bonds. - The Debt Service, together with principal of and interest and any premium on bonds or other obligations heretofore or hereafter issued pursuant to Section 2m of Article VIII of the Ohio Constitution and Chapters 151 and 164 of the Ohio Revised Code, as amended (collectively, the "Obligations"), are payable from and secured by the pledge of all excises, taxes and other sources of revenue of the State, except "net state lottery proceeds," as defined in Section 151.03 of the Ohio Revised Code, but including the fees, excises or license taxes relating to the registration, operation or use of vehicles on the public highways or to fuels used for propelling such vehicles, all referred to in Section 5a of Article XII of the Ohio Constitution (such excises, taxes and other sources of revenue of the State, excluding the stated exception, collectively, the "Pledged Excises and Taxes"). - The State covenants in Section 151.01(M) of the Ohio Revised Code and in the Order that it and the applicable officers and agencies of the State, including the General Assembly of the State, will, so long as any Obligations are outstanding in accordance with their terms, maintain statutory authority for and cause to be levied, collected and applied sufficient Pledged Excises and Taxes so that the same will be sufficient in amounts to pay Debt Service on the Bonds when due.
+Except as provided in Section 2 of Article XII of the Ohio Constitution with respect to ad valorem taxes on real and tangible personal property, the Ohio Constitution does not at present impose any limitation upon the amount or rate of Pledged Excises and Taxes which may be levied to pay Debt Service on the Bonds.
+Provision has been made by law for the appropriation and setting aside each year in the Highway Capital Improvement Bond Service Fund (as defined in Section 151.06 of the Ohio Revised Code) of a sufficient amount of the Pledged Excises and Taxes, without other or further appropriation, to pay when due Debt Service on the Bonds.

-Interest on the Bonds is excluded from gross income for federal income tax purposes under Section 103 of the Internal Revenue Code of 1986, as amended (the "Code"), and is not treated as an item of tax preference for purposes of the alternative minimum tax imposed on individuals and corporations.
-Interest on the Bonds, and any profit made on the sale, exchange or other disposition of the Bonds, is exempt from the Ohio personal income tax, the net income base of the Ohio corporate franchise tax, and municipal and school district income taxes in Ohio.
+4. Interest on the Bonds is excluded from gross income for federal income tax purposes under Section 103(a) of the Internal Revenue Code of 1986, as amended (the "Code"), and is not treated as an item of tax preference under Section 57 of the Code for purposes of the alternative minimum tax imposed on individuals and corporations under Section 55 of the Code.
+Interest on, any transfer of, and any profit made on the sale, exchange or other disposition of the Bonds, are exempt from the Ohio personal income tax, the Ohio corporation franchise tax (to the extent computed on the net income basis), and income taxes imposed by municipalities or other political subdivisions in Ohio.

-We express no opinion as to any other tax consequences regarding the Bonds.
+We express no opinion regarding other tax consequences caused by the receipt or accrual of interest on the Bonds.